pasqal-io/pulser-ovh-tutorials/README.md

-# pulser tutorials for OVH
+# Pulser OVH tutorials

-This repository features a set of Pulser tutorials organized to be shared in the scope of OVH notebooks.
+These tutorials were extacted from the Pulser public documentation and reorganized for the OVH Pulser notebook.
-These tutorials showcase various features and usecases of Pulser for analog and digital-analog quantum computing with neutral atoms.
+When using this repository in a standalone more, you can install the dependencies from `requirements.txt`.
+In particular, make sure you version of Pulser matches the one in the requirements.